Not a fan of mud, big crowds and camping? Don't let that put you off the idea of enjoying a festival this year.

 From foodie feasts to music festivals featuring the dreamboats of our past, arts and culture gatherings to festivals to bring the grandchildren along to, take a look at our pick of the best alternative festivals taking place this year.

 Best for music...

-Grab a glass of Pimms and soak up the music while overlooking a twinkling flotilla of boats passing along the river.
-Jess Glynne, Goldie, All Saints and Mel C also headline the festival, while there's gaggles of comedy gigs, cabaret artists, foodie delights and even sessions from the world-famous Ronnie Scott's All Stars to keep you more than busy for the rest of the evening.
+Grab a glass of Pimms and soak up the music of the likes of Rita Ora, Grace Jones and the English National Opera while overlooking a twinkling flotilla of boats passing along the river.
+Meanwhile there's gaggles of cabaret artists, foodie delights and comedy sessions with the likes of Paul Merton, Mark Watson and Lucy Porter to keep you entertained.

 Best for a bit of culture...

 Come along to this beautiful corner of Cornwall for a festival of culture, words, food, flowers and nature.
 Whether you’re swimming in the estuary, picnicking under a 300 year old tree, dancing away to the Park Stage, catching an intimate gig in the church or watching a cooking demo in the Big Kitchen, there's a little bit of something for everyone.

 Where else could you get your fill of more than 2,000 events of music, theatre, dance and film in one city?
 Now celebrating its 70th birthday, this year's festival opens with an amazing live art installation, Bloom, as large-scale illuminations project onto Edinburgh's iconic buildings.

 James Martin and Gino d'Acampo head up a weekend of culinary magic in the beautiful Yorkshire Dales.
 There's tonnes of chef and crafting demonstrations to give you plenty of food for thought to take home as well as a vintage fun fair, kid's activities, tasting sessions and live music.